Directive on active implantable medical devices correctly applied: These requirements result for your CE-compliant product

 • A person responsible for compliance: Article 15 of the MDR clearly states that medical device manufacturers are obliged to have at least one person within their organization or at their disposal having the necessary expertise in the field of medical devices.
 The responsible person must ensure that the technical documentation is prepared and maintained.

-• Designation of authorised representatives: In accordance with Article 11, "if the manufacturer of a product is not established in a Member State, the manufacturer shall designate a sole legal representative".
+• Designation of authorized representatives: In accordance with Article 11, "if the manufacturer of a product is not established in a Member State, the manufacturer shall designate a sole legal representative".
 The legal representative must provide, among other documents, a copy of the technical documentation and thus ensure effective communication in connection with the manufacturer’s obligations to the BS.

 • Notified bodies for active implantable medical devices: The selection of a suitable Notified Body for an active implantable medical device is important.
 Notified bodies are responsible for ensuring the safety and conformity of all active implantable medical devices placed on the EU market.